 Remember, in the battle between bland and brand, there is only one winner, so:

-If you do all that, you’ll be several steps ahead of most of your peers.
+If you do all that, you’ll be several steps ahead of most of your peers and reach your distinguishing point.

 If you would like help developing your brand or positioning your firm, please contact: